-For Meditation and Reflection
+Meditation and Reflection for the Soul

 Here are two poems on which you can reflect as you sit outside, or near a sunny window.
 Imagine a world in which all people live in a mutually beneficial relationship with the Earth, a world sparkling with the magic of life and a shared respect for all beings.

 The mountains, I become a part of it…

 The herbs, the fir tree, I become a part of it.

 The morning mists, the clouds, the gathering waters,